coralogix/terraform-provider-coralogix/docs/index.md

 The Coralogix provider is used to interact with the resources supported by [Coralogix](https://coralogix.com/).
 The provider needs to be configured with the proper credentials before it can be used.

-**Note!
-The Coralogix terraform registry has now been updated to v1.3.x.** The new version contains many [breaking changes](https://github.com/coralogix/terraform-provider-coralogix/blob/master/CHANGELOG.md).
-It should be configured by following the instructions below.

 ## Example Usage

 ```hcl